-If you use a DB2 database, it must reside in a 64-bit DB2 instance.
-With Oracle, Sybase, Informix, and SQLServer, you can use 32-bit or 64-bit databases depending on how you connect the broker system to the database server.
+If you use a DB2 database, you must either use a local 64-bit DB2 instance or a 64-bit DB2 client.
+With Oracle, Sybase, and SQLServer, you can use 32-bit or 64-bit databases depending on how you connect the broker system to the database server.